HAVE YOU SEEN EDDIE?

 My Golden Rule Number 5 says:

-Help your student find a use for every bit of
+Help your student find a use for every bit of music theory you teach them

 Teach the chromatic scale.
 Then get your student to use that knowledge to find notes anywhere on the fretboard.
 Teach the major scale.
-Then get your student to use it to find a couple of simple melodies (folk tunes, nursery rhymes, TV themes etc..
+Then get your student to use it to find a couple of simple melodies (folk tunes, nursery rhymes, TV themes etc..).
 Maybe get them to improvise a bit with it.

 Here's a nice sequence to use C Major scale over: